berretterry/cs-pc-aws-demo/README.md

 - [ ] **tags**: These are the tags you want put on all of your resources in AWS and especially SDM
 - [ ] **aws_region**: This is required for deployment and will be the region that everything is deployed in.
 - [ ] **existing_users**: This is a list of existing user emails that you would like to have workflow access to these resources.

-     > [!NOTE]
+> [!WARNING]
-     > The email addresses MUST be present in your StrongDM tenant already or the plan/apply will fail.
+> The email addresses MUST already exist in the StrongDM tenant you are deploying these resources to; otherwise, the plan/apply will fail.

 - [ ] **Resources**: Select True or False for whichever resources you would like to deploy.

   **Resources available:**